-Bruce Budd has been a member of Transport Action for nearly 40 years, served as the Ontario Secretary for eight years and is currently President of Transport Action Canada.
+Bruce Budd has been a member of Transport Action for nearly 40 years, served as the Ontario Secretary for eight years and is Past President of Transport Action Canada.
 Bruce has organized several community events focusing on transit & passenger rail issues and on voting reform.
 Professionally, Bruce worked as a Senior Review Officer with the Pay Equity Commission after having sat for 10 years as a bilingual member on the Pay Equity Hearings Tribunal.
 Previous to that he was Director of Finance at OPSEU, a Director of Advertising for a Trust Company and a Bank Credit Officer in Toronto and Quebec City.
 He holds a B.Comm. from U. of T. and spent one year at the Institut d’études politiques, Paris.

 Dick Crawford is the owner and senior project manager with Crawford Building Consultants and also CEO of PKA SoftTouch Corp., a research and development company featuring a painfree microneedle for injections of medication.
 Dick has been a train buff since he was a child growing up in New Jersey.